kittyconfusion/Orbit/README.md

       "HasTrail": true,
       "TrailLength": 4,
       "TrailQuality": 6,
-      "FollowingIndex": -1,
+      "FollowingIndex": 3,
-      "OrbitingBodyIndex": -1,
+      "OrbitingBodyIndex": 3,
       "Satellite": true,
       "PrecisionPriorityLimitInSeconds": 86400
 ```
 Some settings are explained below:
 **Index** - Each mass is given a sequentially numbered index that is used to identify every mass in the application and for other masses to be able to refer back to it.
+Indexes start at 0.

 **MinorMass** - Minor Masses exist for performance and the occasional simulation-breaking reasons.
 They exert no forces on other objects, as they are deemed insubstantial.
 Moons are generally classified as Minor Masses, as is Charon in the Pluto preset because its strong influence leads to the ejection of other moons.
 Due to the limitations of the simulation, Charon was made a minor mass and its mass was added onto Pluto.

 **FollowingIndex** - The Index of the mass which the Trail Follow setting is currently selected for.
 A value of -1 means none.

 **Satellite** - Enables the PrecisionPriorityLimit to be used.
 Legacy option.

 **PrecisionPriorityLimit** - If Satellite is true and FollowingIndex > -1, if the resolution is low enough such that simulation delta time falls above the PrecisionPriorityLimit, the mass simulation is deemed no longer accurate an so the mass is frozen and its position and velocity relative to the following mass are stored.
 When unfrozen (if the delta time decreases), the mass will resume its orbit.
 This should rarely occur on a preset's default resolution mode.

 # Compiling Orbit